englishphilosophy/english-philosophical-texts/GUIDELINES.md

      filenames.

-Typically there will be more Markit files than there are PDF files, since some Markit files---namely the `index.mit` files in each directory---correspond to higher-level structures in the work, which group together the smaller units.
+Typically there will be more Markit files than there are PDF files, since some Markit files&mdash;namely the `index.mit` files in each directory&mdash;correspond to higher-level structures in the work, which group together the smaller units.

-The job of typists is to fill in the text part of the relevant Markit files (i.e. the part following the metadata), by transcribing the corresponding PDF file.
+The job of typists is to fill in the text part of the relevant Markit files (i.e. the part following the metadata), by transcribing the corresponding PDF files.
 The rules governing this transcription are explained in the next section.

 ## 2. Output